 Commit to being present.

-When you commit to being present in the moment for your pictures and completely trust your wedding photographer, you will let go of your anxieties.
-This helps you fully relax and have gorgeous wedding pictures that honor your marriage.
+When you commit to being present in the moment for your pictures and completely trust your wedding photographer, you can let go of your anxieties.
+This helps you fully relax so you can have gorgeous wedding pictures that honor your marriage.

 It’s completely natural to be nervous about the big exciting things in life.
 Live in your moments and go one step at a time.